 5. Tara Canyon

-The Tara River Canyon is the deepest canyon in Europe (the highest point of the canyon is at an altitude of 1300 meters).
-For comparison, the world's deepest canyon of the Colorado River is only 200 meters higher.
-So, imagine 2 rocks that are separated from each other by a water stream - and this is somewhere below, in some places more than a kilometer, so that the river is neither visible nor heard!
+The Tara River Canyon is the deepest canyon in Europe (its highest point is 1,300 meters).
+For comparison, the world's deepest canyon, the Colorado River Canyon, is only 200 meters higher.
+So, imagine two cliffs separated by a – stream, and this is somewhere below, in some places over a kilometer, so the river is neither visible nor audible!

 Advice: The best way to enjoy the beauty of the Tara River is during rafting.
 The most rapid current near the river is in April and May, but from June to September the rains pass and the current becomes slow and calm, so rafting is safe even for the smallest.
 You can go from the coast to rafting to Tara in one day, or you can combine rafting with a visit to the Durmitor National Park, and then this journey will take two days.